nestorSag/mlops-lite/README.md

 ### Model decomissioning or rollback

 Use `make` rules to deploy a different version of the model from MLFlow Model Registry into the SageMaker endpoint.
+Use the MLFlow Model Registry UI to tag models as deprecated.

 ## Components

-The main components are
+The main components of this repository are

 * **Terraform components** (`terraform/`): Terraform is used to set up components such as